tomy2105/KnowledgeNotes/cloud/google.md

 - Zonal persistent disk: Efficient, reliable block storage
 - Regional persistent disk: Regional block storage replicated in two zones

 **Note**: The boot disk defaults to being deleted automatically when the instance is deleted.
-Meed to disable Delete boot disk when instance is deleted to enable creating an image from the boot disk!!!
+Need to disable *Delete boot disk when instance is deleted* to enable creating an image from the boot disk!!!

 For shared-core machine type, you can attach up to 16 disks.
-For the standard, high-memory, high-CUP, memory-optimized and compute-optimized machine types, you can attach up to 128 disks.
+For the standard, high-memory, high-CPU, memory-optimized and compute-optimized machine types, you can attach up to 128 disks.

 More info [here](https://cloud.google.com/compute/docs/disks/) and [sketchnote](https://thecloudgirl.dev/PD.html).

+**Note**: Persisten disks in **read-only** mode can be mounted to number of VMs giving possibility to avoid using fileserver/filestore (provided data doesn't need to be modified).

 ##### Snapshots